Friday, April 15, 2016

 He rubbed his forehead with both hands, before uttering a tired sigh.
 He felt like crying.
 “A lot is going on, Oma,” he muttered in a barely audible tone.

-“What about that stench of beer in your breath?”
+“What about that stench of beer on your breath?”
 Alexandra Herzl said with a note of reproach in her voice.

-He made an effort to smile, but the expression on his face stayed rueful.
+He tried to smile, but the expression on his face stayed rueful.
 “Where else can we find happiness for a day other than from something that can offer momentary relief, something like the booze?
 A form of solace, isn’t it?”

 Alexandra Herzl put aside her thread and knitting pins on the sofa, all the while regarding her grandson with unutterable concern.
 “You allowed things to get to you, huh?”

 “My Dear Oma, I was upset.
 I left work today to buy the papers, and guess what I found?
-This trash confirming my worst fears,” he said and put the papers beside her.
+This trash, which confirms my worst fears,” he said and put the papers beside her.

 “This paper calls them the Nuremberg laws,” she said finally.

 “Yes, Oma!
 Adolf Hitler is now legally in power.
-It is obvious he is beginning to implement his crazy plans for the German people.
-I never believed Lorenz Ulbricht after I heard him campaign just before the elections when he said all those crazy things in Berlin,” Hans said with a sigh, pushed the knitting pins aside, reclined in the sofa, and then nodded wearily.
+And he is beginning to implement his crazy plans for the German people.
+I never believed Lorenz Ulbricht before the elections even after he said all those crazy things during his campaigns in Berlin,” Hans said with a sigh, pushed the knitting pins aside, reclined on the sofa and then nodded wearily.

 “I too never take people like him seriously?”